openfaas/faas-netes/README.md

 * Kubernetes go-client is 41MB with only a few lines of code
 * After including the go-client the code takes > 2mins to compile

 So rather than inflating the original project's source-code this micro-service will act as a co-operator or plug-in.
-Some additional changes will be needed in the main FaaS project to switch between implementations.
+Some additional changes will be needed in the main OpenFaaS project to switch between implementations.

 ![](https://pbs.twimg.com/media/DFh7i-ZXkAAZkw4.jpg:large)